 Also make sure that the area around your furnace is clear of debris.
 If you have things leaning against or stacked around your furnace, it could potentially lead to a dangerous situation.
 The space around your heater can become quite warm, and any flammable items placed around it could ignite if they’re too close to the unit.
 For your family’s safety, be mindful of anything in the vicinity around your furnace.

 Bonus tip to help in case of a needed repair…

-To keep your family’s furnace operating as expected throughout the heating season, enroll ahead of time in the Heating Repair Plan offered by Pivotal Home Solutions.
+To keep your family’s furnace operating as expected throughout the heating season, enroll ahead of time in the Heating Repair Plan offered by Oncourse Home Solutions.
 When you’re enrolled in this plan and a covered problem occurs, just pick up the phone and give us a call.
 We’ll work with our network of professional service providers to help get your heater running like normal again as quickly as possible.
 Have questions or concerns about coverage or billing options?
 Give us a call at any time, or you can chat with a customer service representative by clicking the “Click to Chat” tab on the right side of the page.